Well, Just You Wait!: 1960s to 1980s

 The writer Aleksandr Kurlyandsky created the script of Nu, pogodi! together with Felix Kandel and Arkady Khait.
 Kurlyandsky is the only one of them who worked on all 20 episodes of the series.

 The original script for Nu, pogodi! was created for the animation studio Soyuzmultfilm in Moscow by the writers Felix Kandel, Arkady Khait, and Aleksandr Kurlyandsky, whose works included humourist and satirical writings.
 Most directors of Soyuzmultfilm rejected the script, but Vyacheslav Kotyonochkin was convinced by the idea.
 However, Gennady Sokolsky was the first person to direct the cartoon, more specifically a pilot of it, which was given the name Nu, pogodi!
 A two and a half-minute short film with character designs very different from the later series was created, but it already featured the Wolf's titular catchphrase.
 It was shown as part of the first episode of the animation magazine Happy Merry-Go-Round in 1969.

 Kotyonochkin wanted the Wolf to be voiced by the actor and singer Vladimir Vysotsky, but was not given permission by the officials.
 The actor Anatoli Papanov was approved instead.
 Actress Klara Rumyanova, who commonly voiced cute and small characters, received the role of the Hare.
 Svetozar Rusakov was responsible for the visual design of the series, including its characters.
-In case of the music, the majority of the soundtrack throughout the series during Soviet times was edited directly from existing international records, though there were also original compositions.
+The majority of the soundtrack throughout the series during Soviet times was edited directly from existing international records, though there were also original compositions.

 The first episode aired in 1969.
 Nu, pogodi! was not intended to become a long-running series, but the cartoon reached immense popularity and Soyuzmultfilm received many letters from viewers asking for more adventures of Wolf and Hare.
 Therefore, production of new shorts continued into the 1980s.
 However, it was temporarily halted for political reasons after the seventh episode in 1973, as script writer Felix Kandel and his family wanted to emigrate to Israel, but were denied by the Soviet authorities.
 Nonetheless, production soon resumed, though without Kandel, as Nu, pogodi! viewers were among the highest party leadership.

 Episode 16, the last film created during the Soviet era, aired in 1986.
 The series was put on hold after the death of Anatoli Papanov in 1987.